 When you compile your code in VB.NET or C# or in any other compiled language that is implemented on top of the .NET framework; the code doesn't compile into native code instead it compiles into CIL (Common Intermediate Language) bytecode.
 And right before a method gets executed for the first time at runtime it gets compiled into native code.
 This is a good way of doing something because there is only a slight delay when a method gets executed for the first time.
 But the native code that is generated can be heavily optimized by the compiler because it has a lot of information about the platform it is running on.
 This also means that you could generate IL to do some code generation at runtime.
 Let's look at what happens when we implement hello world.

-To write our hello world implementation in C# we would do have to write something
+To write our hello world implementation in C# we would do have to write something like:

 public static void Main(string[] args)